Raspberry Almond Overnight Oats

 I’m one of those people that tends to eat the same breakfast over and over.
-Much to be expected, I then get very bored with eating that same breakfast, and begin making poor breakfast choices, or worse yet, not eat breakfast at all.
+Much to be expected, I then get very bored with eating that same breakfast, and begin making poor breakfast choices, or worse yet, not eat a healthy breakfast at all.

 I’ve come to discover that having a few go-to healthy, easy breakfast options is the best way to keep me eating right first thing in the day.
-This Raspberry Almond Overnight Oats is one of my new favorites!
+This Raspberry Overnight Oats is one of my new favorites!

 3 jars of overnight oats, one with a spoon

-About this overnight oats recipe:
+About this easy raspberry overnight oats recipe:

 • Flavor: This overnight oats recipe has a mild flavor.
 You’ll taste a hint of almond from the almond milk and almond slices.
 If you’d like a little more, add a drop or two of almond extract.
 Raspberries add a touch of sweetness and the flavor pairs well with the almond.